 This doesn’t mean it’s going to be easy though… and like many of our students, you’re probably working full-time or have a family to take care.

-Here we talk with our student Simon Webber about his experience studying paramedical science as well as balancing his heavy work life commitments.
+Here we talk with our student Simon Webber about his experience studying paramedical science (superseded by the HLT51020 – Diploma of Emergency Health Care) as well as balancing his heavy work life commitments.

 Interview with Simon: